Burgin’s Yard and Row

 ‘Mrs. Butt’ was the wife of coal dealer James, son of William.

-Two years before the death of his step-mother Elizabeth, James Butt, then a framework knitter, had married Ann Mitchell alias Bamford in May 1856, and by 1861 had established himself as a coal dealer in South Street – in the area suggested by Adeline – with his wife and three children.
+Two years before the death of his step-mother Elizabeth and then a framework knitter, James Butt had married Ann Mitchell alias Bamford on May 26th, 1856, and by 1861 had established himself as a coal dealer in South Street – in the area suggested by Adeline – with his wife and three children.

-Born in July 1856, their first child was Martha Julia – the names of his sister and his mother?
+Their first child was Martha Julia, born on July 19th, 1856 – the names of his sister and his mother?

 Son James junior was the fifth child, born in 1864.

-His widow Ann died at the home of her eldest son, baker and grocer William – at 1 Regent Street – in March 1914 aged 88.
+His widow Ann died at the home of her eldest son, baker and grocer William, at 1 Regent Street – in March 16th, 1914 aged 88.

-Son James junior worked as a lace warehouseman and in July 1890 married schoolmistress Alice Mary Yeomans, daughter of Charles, the keeper of the Church Institute Coffee Tavern in Market Street, and Elizabeth (nee Mitchell).
+Son James junior worked as a lace warehouseman and on July 30th, 1890 married schoolmistress Alice Mary Yeomans, daughter of Charles, the keeper of the Church Institute Coffee Tavern in Market Street, and Elizabeth (nee Mitchell).

 Alice Mary was later the Mistress of Chaucer Street Infants school.

-and last (house) Mr. and Mrs. Hayes.
+In the last house lived Mr. and Mrs. Hayes.
 Mr. Hayes was a barber and tailor.

 William was the son of collier Henry Hunt and Ann (nee Higgett).
-His wife’s nephew, Elijah Higgett, was also a tailor and barber, trading in Bath Street (See To Mount Street).
+His wife’s nephew, Elijah Higgett, was also a tailor and barber, trading in Bath Street.

 William’s wife Kezia was the daughter of hosier Thomas Trueman and Ruth (nee Seal) and sister of Ann, the wife of Thomas Flinders.